Acknowledgment - Notification sent from the receiver to the sender verifying the file was received and the status. See Acknowledgements Document

 Receiver - The location where claims are transmitted or submitted.
 This can be a clearinghouse or payer.

 Rejected Claims - Electronic claims that did not pass the EDI system edits.
-A rejected claim will not be forwarded to the payer, but should be corrected and resubmitted.
+Rejected claims will not be forwarded to the payer, but should be corrected and resubmitted.

-Response Reports - Status of transactions.
-See Reports Document for specific reports.
+Response Reports - Status of transactions sent to the EDI system.
+See Acknowledgement Manual for specific reports.

 Submitter ID Number - See Trading Partner Number.